technomad01/Vscode-extension-practice/README.md

 # helloworld README

 This is a practice run of building a Vscode extension and attaching a Go and Java debugger.
+This is purely for educational purpose.